 Have demonstrated an interest in basic research and in a career in the sciences.

 Preference will be given to applicants from non-research intensive colleges and universities.
-Foreign students are not eligible unless they are enrolled full-time at a college or university in the U.S. on a student visa.
+Foreign students are not eligible unless they are currently enrolled as full-time undergraduates at a college or university in the U.S. on a student visa.

 The summer program is primarily designed to encourage students from under-represented minority groups, first-generation college students, and students from economically-disadvantaged backgrounds to attend graduate school and pursue a career in basic research by providing them the opportunity to conduct supervised research in a top-notch research institution in a supportive learning environment with plenty of interaction with graduate students and faculty.
 Over 85% of past participants have enrolled in top graduate programs within two years of completing this summer program.
-A number of our summer interns were also awarded 3-year pre-doctoral NSF fellowships, or 5-year Gilliam graduate Fellowships.
+A number of our summer interns were also awarded Goldwater Scholarships, 3-year pre-doctoral NSF fellowships, or 5-year Gilliam Fellowships for Advanced Study.

 This summer program provides a unique opportunity for students who do not have access to top-notch research facilities at their own institution to conduct supervised research in a fast-paced environment with state-of-the-art research facilities, and to experience first hand the social and cultural environment at MIT.